 The cash basis is a way of recording your income and expenses, that makes tax returns easier for the self-employed.

 What is the Cash Basis

-By using the cash basis you only include figures on your tax return according to what you have been paid and who you have paid.
+By using the cash basis you only need to record income and expenses according to what you have received or paid.

-Who Can Use the Cash Basis
+Who is Eligible to Use the Cash Basis

 You can only use cash basis if:

 - you are self-employed;

 - your business has a turnover of £150,000 or less a year (£300,000 if you claim universal credit).